lifemikey/objectstorage-swift/interacting-in-portal.md

 ## Managing {{site.data.keyword.objectstorageshort}} OpenStack Swift User Permissions

 User permissions for {{site.data.keyword.objectstorageshort}} accounts require that several individual permissions be granted.
-In order to alleviate the need to grant a variety of permissions, the Manage Users feature for {{site.data.keyword.objectstorageshort}} allows the account administrator to manage users' {{site.data.keyword.objectstorageshort}} permissions by clicking a single check box.
+In order to alleviate the need to grant a variety of permissions, by using the Manage Users feature for {{site.data.keyword.objectstorageshort}} the account administrator can manage users' {{site.data.keyword.objectstorageshort}} permissions by clicking a single check box.
 Additionally, multiple users can be managed at one time on the same screen.
-It is important to note the following when updating an {{site.data.keyword.objectstorageshort}} user's permissions:
+It is important to note the following information.

   - Access to each {{site.data.keyword.objectstorageshort}} Account and Cluster are impacted.
 If access is removed, the user loses access to all Accounts and Clusters for {{site.data.keyword.objectstorageshort}}.
   - {{site.data.keyword.objectstorageshort}} permissions are derived from a combination of permissions from Storage CDN and StorageLayer.
 Granting access to {{site.data.keyword.objectstorageshort}} means giving users permissions from those sets.
 Removing permissions for {{site.data.keyword.objectstorageshort}} results in the removal of permissions for Storage CDN and StorageLayer.
+For more information, see [Can a User Have CDN and StorageLayer Permissions Granted but be Prohibited from Accessing Object Storage?](https://console.bluemix.net/docs/infrastructure/content-deliver-network/FAQ.html#can-a-user-have-cdn-and-storagelayer-permissions-granted-but-be-prohibited-from-accessing-object-storage-){:new_window}.

 ### Managing an {{site.data.keyword.objectstorageshort}} User

 1. Access the {{site.data.keyword.objectstorageshort}} screen on the  [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-Refer to [Access the {{site.data.keyword.objectstorageshort}} Screen](access-object-storage-screen.html).
-2. Click the **Manage Users** option in the Account tab.
+2. On the Account tab, click the **Manage Users**.
-3. Locate the desired user by scrolling through the list or typing the user's name in the Filter field.
+3. Locate the user by scrolling through the list or typing the user's name in the Filter field.
 4. Select the **Grant Access** check box to grant the user permission to view and manage the {{site.data.keyword.objectstorageshort}} account.
 Deselect the **Grant Access** check box to remove the user's permission set.
-5. Repeat the previous two steps until all desired permissions have been updated.
+5. Repeat the previous two steps until all permissions are updated.
 6. Click **Save** to save the changes.
 Click **Cancel** to cancel the action.

-After granting or removing permissions for {{site.data.keyword.objectstorageshort}}, the changes will be reflected in the following permissions for each user that was changed:
+After granting or removing permissions for {{site.data.keyword.objectstorageshort}}, the changes are reflected in the following permissions for each user that were changed:

   - Manage Storage CDN
   - Manage Storage CDN File Transfer
   - Manage StorageLayer

-If granting a user access for {{site.data.keyword.objectstorageshort}}, the user will have the ability to view and interact with the {{site.data.keyword.objectstorageshort}} cluster.
-If removing user access for  through this tool, all storage and Storage CDN access will be removed.
-If the user should have access to either of these features, edit the user's permissions to manually grant the necessary permissions.
-See also [Can a User Have CDN and StorageLayer Permissions Granted but be Prohibited from Accessing Object Storage?](https://console.bluemix.net/docs/infrastructure/content-deliver-network/FAQ.html#can-a-user-have-cdn-and-storagelayer-permissions-granted-but-be-prohibited-from-accessing-object-storage-){:new_window}.

 ## Adding a Container to a Cluster

 A container houses data that is associated with an {{site.data.keyword.objectstorageshort}} account and is associated with an {{site.data.keyword.objectstorageshort}} cluster.
-At least one container must exist per account; however, multiple containers may be made and maintained according to the user's needs.
-Follow the steps below to add a container to a cluster.
+At least one container must exist per account.
+However, multiple containers can be made and maintained according to the user's needs.

 1. Access the **{{site.data.keyword.objectstorageshort}}** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-Refer to [Access the {{site.data.keyword.objectstorageshort}} screen](access-object-storage-screen.html).
-2. Click the **Add Container** link.
-A field will appear prompting the entry of the new container name.
+2. Click **Add Container**.
 3. Enter the name of the container in the **Container Name** field.
-Container names must be 256 characters or less after URL encoding and cannot contain a forward slash (/).
+Container names must be 256 characters or less after URL encoding and cannot contain a forward slash (`/`).
-2. Click the **OK** button to create your container.
-Your new container will appear as the first container within the cluster.
+2. Click **OK** to create your container.
+Your new container appear as the first container within the cluster.

 ## Accessing and Exiting a Container